YangCatalog/backend/recovery/README.md

-    When loading a dabase, we need to either provide the name of the snapshot or we can use the "--latest" option and it will automaticaly load the latest snapshot to elasticsearch.
+    When loading a dabase, we need to either provide the name of the snapshot or we can use the "--latest" option and it will automaticaly load the latest snapshot to Elasticsearch.